 Select the type of assignment

-- Express Assignments are for the quick writing assignment where students will not be revising their writing, receiving feedback on specific instructional objectives, nor reflecting in depth about their progress.
-An express assignment when you want students to prethink on a topic, write informally, or are sharing an idea where the focus is not on improving writing.
+- Express Assignments are for quick writing assignments for which students will not be revising their writing, receiving feedback on specific instructional objectives, or reflecting in depth about their progress.
+Use an express assignment when you want students to pre-think on a topic, write informally, or share an idea where the focus is not on improving writing.

 Library Assignments are shared assignments made available to anyone in a school selected from a list.
-The list of available schools is visible once the toggle switch (below) is turned to "YES."
+The list of available schools is visible once the toggle switch is turned to Yes.

 Certain settings such as the genre, rubric, selected objectives, and reflections are not changeable by other teachers who import the assignment.
 Most commonly, teachers and schools use library assignments for "benchmark" assessments and curriculum monitoring.
 Please share any feedback you have about this feature using the Contact Us link in the footer of WriterKey.